briana-barajas/climatree-mapping-FORK/README.md

 **Coupled Model Intercomparison Project Phase 5 (CMIP5):** An ensemble of climate prediction models used to predict CWD change between historic (1970-2000) and end-of-century (2090-2100)

-## This repository has 5 Rmarkdown files:
+## This repository has 5 main Rmarkdown files:

+* scripts 1 and 2 were modified to use new TerraClimate data and outputs were used in scripts 3, 4 and 5

-***1_climate_niche.R** --> This markdown document explores how historical climate impacts weather sensitivity of tree species.
+**1_climate_niche.R** --> This markdown document explores how historical climate impacts weather sensitivity of tree species.

 **2_plot_level_regression.R** --> This document uses plot-level regressions of RWI sensitivity to annual weather variations.

+* scripts 3, 4 and 5 were modified to run each species through individually in order to create species-level maps

 **3_run_regressions.R** --> This script species-level regressions to analyze the impact of historical climate on weather sensitivity (combines CMIP5 data with TerraClimate data)

 **4_sens_predictions.R** --> This script creates predictions of how climate change will impact growth across each species range (vulnerability).

 **5_mapping.R** --> This script creates sensitivity and vulnerability maps for targeted species.

+* create_top_species.R provides code for how we selected the most sampled species (by number of trees in the ITRDB)

 ## Repository Structure:
 ```